 Directions and Parking

 The Zoo is located in Santa Barbara, CA, approximately 90 miles north of Los Angeles, 25 minutes north of Ventura, and 40 miles south of Solvang.

-The Zoo does provide parking for $7 per vehicle: however, on summer days and weekends the lot fills early.
+The Zoo does provide parking for $7/vehicle M–F and $10/vehicle Sat. & Sun.: however, on summer days and weekends the lot fills early.
 Auxiliary parking may be found outside the Zoo.

 Take the $.50 Waterfront shuttle!
 Visit Santa Barbara’s MTD site for schedule.
 Amtrak also has a train station very close to the Zoo, see their website for more information.
 Also, for local transportation discounts, visit Santa Barbara Car Free.

 We do not allow barbeques, skateboards, roller skates, bicycles, or pets in the Zoo.
 Barbeques, RV’s, and pets are not allowed in the Zoo parking lot.

 The Ridley-Tree House Restaurant serves delicious grilled items, sandwiches, salads, and other tasty delights.
 Relax in our garden courtyard while you eat.
 Hot food is served until 4:30 p.m.